nicolaipalm/paref/README.md

 Paref provides a generic interface for general constructions of multi-objective optimization algorithms (see picture) based on Pareto reflections.

 ### Basic
+- HP: we provide a library of elementary (often scalar valued) Pareto reflections; Kern: Par refl, sequences and algos looking for specifiy properties
 - paref additionally offers a multitude of ready-to-use multi-objective optimization algorithms
 - each algorithm attempts to return Pareto points with specific properties and is based on mathematical proofs
 - based on your individual preference which Pareto points you are looking for choose the one which fits your task best